 - Typical problem in the championship rounds of robot-fighting shows, specifically BattleBots.
 Tournament rankings are such that the most favored to win will only meet late in the tournament... when the overall damage of fight after fight after fight severely limits their awesomeness.

-- A scene in the series three finale of Doctor Who shows a mysterious hand with red nail varnish picking up The Master's ring, accompanied by a sinister female laugh.
-Fans went into overdrive speculating who it could be, most suspecting The Rani, a fellow renegade Time Lord (or Time Lady).
-It was finally re-visited two whole years later, and the identity turned out to be a character we had never seen before, and who died moments after her introduction.
+- The end of "Last of the Time Lords" shows a mysterious hand with red nail varnish picking up the Master's ring, accompanied by a sinister female laugh.
+Fans went into overdrive speculating who it could be, most suspecting the Rani, a fellow renegade Time Lord (or Time Lady).
+It was finally re-visited two whole years later, and the character turned out to be someone we had never seen before, and who died moments after her introduction.
+(Still, at least nobody guessed her identity, for obvious reasons.)

 - Savvily averted in Frasier.
-The writers intended for Maris to be shown and/or heard at some point in the series, but after realizing that the character they had built up was so outlandish and monstrous that no writer or actress could do her justice and would just end up as a big letdown for the audience, they decided to keep her offscreen to the end instead.
+The writers intended for Maris to stop being She Who Must Not Be Seen and/or She Who Must Not Be Heard at some point in the series, but after realizing that the character they had built up was so outlandish and monstrous that no writer or actress could do her justice and would just end up as a big letdown for the audience, they decided to keep her offscreen to the end instead.

 - The final battle in the first season of Heroes.
 Over half a season was spent teasing the audience for an epic showdown between the lead villain, Sylar, and main character Peter Petrelli.
 In every case leading up to the finale, the writers either ended the interaction between Sylar and Peter suddenly (during their second altercation, Peter is stabbed in the head after a few seconds) or takes place offscreen (as seen in "Five Years Gone").
 The NBC promos hyped it to no end.
 A lot was riding on the epic showdown at Kirby Plaza.... until it happened.
 Everyone took turns whaling on Sylar (including Nikki/Jessica, who beats on Sylar with a parking meter).
 The fight ends with Hiro teleporting in, with his sword stuck out in front of him, landing the final blow.
 Sylar and Peter had a complete assortment of powers at their disposal, and never used them.
 A complete letdown.